 The EU has its roots in the 1950s, when six Western European states established what they called the European Economic Community for the purpose of enabling them to promote economic growth through various forms of mutual economic cooperation.
 From these relatively modest beginnings, the importance of the EU has grown enormously over the years.
-It has done so in two particular respects.
+It has done so in three particular respects.

 Second, the range of activities and responsibilities of the EU has grown enormously.
 Far from it being confined to economic coordination tasks, it is now deeply involved in the making of policies and laws across a wide range of policy sectors.
 There is now a Single European Market, with European-wide regulatory rules on matters as varied as health and safety standards in the workplace, product specifications and standards, and trading practices.
 As part of the process of completing the Single European Market, 19 of the EU’s member states have even given up their national currencies in favor of having a shared currency – the euro.
 The new member states will, in time, adopt the euro.
 Beyond market-related policies, other policy areas in which the EU is deeply involved include environmental policy, internal security policies, and foreign policy.
 The regulatory nature of the EU has important implications for US public administrators, and there are many bodies and fora in which American public administrators meet with their counterparts from Brussels (the EU's de facto capital).